Attic Fans Pros and Cons – 12 Facts You Need to Know

 Solar Attic Fans Keep Your Attic Cool

-Apart from that, without an attic fan, your attic space can get hotter than the rest of the house.
+Apart from that, without an attic fan, your attic can get hotter and steal cool air from the rest of your house.
 This heat may then leak into the other parts of the building, where it would increase the workload of your cooler.
 This, in turn, will raise your utility bills.
 But with a solar-powered attic fan, this will not happen; your attic will be kept cool, and you will have more utility bill savings.

 Solar Energy Is Available When It Matters

-When the skies are cloudy, and it appears like it is about to rain, the temperature falls, and the demand for cooling falls.
-On such days, you may have little or no need for the solar attic fan.
+When the skies are cloudy, and it appears like it is about to rain, attic temperatures fall, and the demand for cooling falls.
+On such days, you may have little or no need for a solar attic fan.
 So, the absence of the sun would be of less concern.

-But on sunny days, when the temperature rises, the need for cooling presents itself.
+But on sunny days, when hot air rises, the need for cooling presents itself.
 Since the sun will be available to power solar attic fans, you get to keep your home cool when it matters the most.

 This is unlike turbine attic fans.
 These types only work when there is wind.
-So, if there is no wind on a hot day, they would be non-functional.
+So, they would be non-functional if there is no wind on a hot day.

 They Help Reduce Attic Humidity in the Summer

-In the summer, humidity is higher because warm air holds more water.
+In the summer, humidity is higher because hot and humid air holds more water.
 This elevation in ambient moisture promotes the growth of mold and fungi in the attic.
-If left unchecked, the growth will damage your attic space and its content.
+If left unchecked, the growth will damage your attic and its content.
 But with the coolness and air circulation solar attic fans provide, you can avoid this.

 Solar Attic Fans Come With No Energy Consumption Cost

 Apart from that, solar attic fans can help reduce your cooling and heating bills.
-During the warmer seasons, these attic fans push out hot air, thus reducing the workload of your air conditioning.
+During the warmer seasons, these attic fans push out warm air, thus reducing the workload of your air conditioner.
 In cooler seasons, the same ventilation fans can help pull air into your attic, making the functions of your heating more efficient.